 Paris Hilton 2000s Style – Outfit 3: Chainmail Dress

-We may not be able to get Paris Hilton’s infamous chainmail dress for ourselves, but we can get pretty close!
+We may not be able to get Paris Hilton’s infamous chainmail dress from her 21st birthday for ourselves, but we can get pretty close!
 This dress comes with the choker detailing, but you can always add more with the layered choker necklace from Nasty Gal.

 A pair of beige strappy heels and a top-handle metal box bag seals the deal.